-A visual exploration of wildlife in the Ngari Capes Marine Park.
-An ongoing project, which has only just begun!
+A visual exploration of wildlife in the Ngari Capes Marine Park

 Along the coastlines at Margaret River there is diversity of marine wildlife.
 The region between Cape Leeuwin and Cape Naturaliste is on the junction of the Indian and the Southern Oceans.
 Although classed as a temperate wildlife zone, the two oceans have complex interactions.
 Whales pass on their migrations between the polar Antarctic and the tropical north; herring and salmon spend different parts of their life cycle in different oceans, and the Leeuwin Current brings sub-tropical creatures on accidental journeys south in the winter.